This design is a work in progress.

 I have been interested in urban design since my second year at university, and it’s an interest that has only grown over the past several years, evidenced by the many urbanist articles on my blog, reCities.
 It’s an interest that was sparked by my time in London, my favorite city largely for its myriad of excellent urban architecture and beautiful urban design.
 After many of years of studying, researching, sketching, and thinking about the urban ideal, I’ve finally decided to put my ideas into practice and design a small neighborhood.

-The premise and constraints of the design is that the middle and two wider streets are the existing context.
+The premise and constraints of the design are that the middle and two wider streets are the existing context.

 I think it’s inevitable that an urban designer’s personal preferences, and even personality, should find their way into a design, and you see a lot of that in the plan, a mix of formal and informal elements.
 The street layout is strongly influenced by the terraces/row houses common in London and throughout the UK (and some American cities such as Boston and Baltimore).
 These are either single family homes or divided into apartments.
 I also wanted to incorporate more traditional narrow streets, often to the rear of the terraces (like a mews), but with streets only 2-3m wide and more hodge-podge in their layout (think Greek or Italian village).
 Here you’ll find the smaller, more affordable homes, and independent workshop spaces.